California State University Connectivity Contributing to Equity and Student Success (CSUCCESS)

 What happens if the device is damaged or lost?

-Students are advised to contact our DISCOVERe team for support if equipment is damaged.
+Students are advised to contact our DISCOVERe team for support if equipment is damaged, lost, or stolen.
 If equipment is stolen, it is the student’s responsibility to report it to the police and communicate with DISCOVERe.
 In some cases, our Fresno State team may be able to disable the device remotely, making it unusable until returned.
 Students are advised to contact the DISCOVERe team for information about replacing a damaged or lost device.

 Does the university track students’ usage on the device?
 What data will be collected?